swthemathwiz/wyse-5070-stand/README.md

 ## Variations

-There are three different stand variations: minimal, large, and mesh:
+There are three different stand variations - Minimal, Large, and Mesh:

 - **Minimal**: is about the width of a slim 5070 with four legs and works well for the slim 5070.